NaaVRE/NaaVRE-dev-integration/README.md

 It is sometimes useful to run a standalone development version of Jupyter Lab with all NaaVRE extensions installed and configured to connect to the other services running in Tilt.
+If you do not need to do iterative development of the Jupyter Lab extensions, you can skip this step.

 ### Initial setup